 Notes:

 Latin literature flourished in the Imperial period, even though it is referred to as "Silver" instead of "Golden" Latin Literature.
-We'll explore various authors and genres, including such authors as Seneca (philosophy and drama), Lucan (epic), Tacitus (history), Pliny (letters), Juvenal (satire), and Martial (epigrams).
-We'll also examine the impact of rhetoric on the writing of Latin prose and poetry.
+We'll explore various authors and genres, which may include Seneca (philosophy and drama), Tacitus (history), Pliny (letters), Juvenal (satire), and Martial (epigrams).
+We'll also examine the impact of rhetoric and the emperor himself on the writing of Latin prose and poetry.

 Units: 1